 How to Enable BBR on Linux Mint 22 and 21

-High-latency links, remote shells, and large downloads tend to expose the limits of Linux Mint’s default cubic TCP congestion control.
+High-latency links, remote shells, and large downloads can expose the limits of Linux Mint’s default cubic TCP congestion control.
 To enable BBR on Linux Mint, load the tcp_bbr module and switch the system to Google’s model-based congestion control with two sysctl settings.

-Linux Mint 22.x and 21.x still default to cubic with the fq_codel qdisc, so BBR is not active until you change it.
-Add net.core.default_qdisc=fq and net.ipv4.tcp_congestion_control=bbr to /etc/sysctl.conf, then verify the result and keep a quick rollback path handy for networks that react poorly to more aggressive TCP behavior.
+Linux Mint 22.x and 21.x use cubic with the fq_codel qdisc on standard installs, so BBR is not active until you change it.
+Add net.core.default_qdisc=fq and net.ipv4.tcp_congestion_control=bbr to /etc/sysctl.conf, then verify the result and keep a rollback path ready for networks that react poorly to different TCP behavior.
 BBR only affects TCP traffic, so it helps SSH, web traffic, streaming, and large transfers rather than UDP-heavy workloads.

 Check the Current TCP Congestion Algorithm on Linux Mint